theNewDynamic/minjinlee.com/content/review/san-francisco-chronicle.md

 weight: ''

 ---
-Beautiful…Lee¹s sweeping four-generation saga of a Korean family is
+Beautiful…Lee's sweeping four-generation saga of a Korean family is

 an extraordinary epic.